Section (United States land surveying): Alternatives and legacy systems

 The Public Land Survey System was not the first to define and implement a survey grid.
-A number of similar systems were established, often using terms like section and township but not necessarily in the same way.
+Similar systems were established, often using terms like section and township but not necessarily in the same way.
 For example, the lands of the Holland Purchase in western New York were surveyed into a township grid before the PLSS was established.
 In colonial New England land was often divided into squares called towns or townships and further subdivided into parcels called lots or sections.

-Sections are also used in land descriptions in the portion of northwestern Georgia that was formerly part of the territory of the Cherokee Nation.
+Sections are used in land descriptions in the portion of northwestern Georgia that was formerly part of the territory of the Cherokee Nation.
 They are not, however, part of the PLSS and are irregular in shape and size.
-See Cherokee County, Georgia for more information on the historical reasons for this.

 Another exception to the usual use of sections and section numbering occurs when most of a parcel, or lot, falls under a body of water.
 The term "government lot" is used for such parcels and they are usually described separately from the rest of the section using single numbers (such as "Government Lot 5 of Section 15").
 Also, parcels within a platted subdivision are often specified by lot number rather than using PLSS descriptions.

 Where Spanish land grants in Florida have descriptions that predate PLSS or even the U.S. itself, deviation from typical section numbering and size and shape often takes place.
 In an effort to honor these land grants after the U.S. took control of Florida, surveyors would use descriptions from confirmed land grants to establish their initial boundaries and created PLSS sections that extrapolated from those lines.
 Often, the amount of land left over in areas immediately surrounding the grants was grossly undersized or awkwardly shaped.
 Those tracts are referred to as "fractional sections" and often are not subject to township or range definitions.
 An example of such a legal description's beginning would read "Being a portion of Fractional Sec.
 59, Township 0 South, Range 0 West".

-Also, land north of the Watson Line near the Georgia border was not subject to the standard U.S. section, township and range designations, since the State of Georgia had claimed and laid out counties and surveyed its public lands south of that line into what eventually became part of the State of Florida.
-The exact location of the Georgia–Florida state line was ultimately confirmed by an Act of Congress, approved April 9, 1872.
+Land north of the Watson Line near the Georgia border was not subject to the standard U.S. section, township and range designations, since the state of Georgia had claimed and laid out counties and surveyed its public lands south of that line into what eventually became part of the state of Florida.
+The exact location of the Georgia–Florida state line was ultimately confirmed by an act of Congress, approved April 9, 1872.